svonohlen/sandrins-jewelry-shop/README.md

-# Getting Started with Create React App
+# Sandrin's jewelry shop

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to learn React.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts